Solo-Parent’s Guide to Long-Haul Flights with Kids

 Window, aisle or middle seat?

-For long-haul flight with kids, I wanted to be sure they weren’t going to get anyone more upset than they already were, just by being alive – essentially.
-I have found that adult passengers traveling without children, even if they have children at home, have very little patience for children.
+For the long-haul flight with kids, I wanted to be sure they weren’t going to get anyone more upset than they already were, just by being alive – essentially.
+I have found that adult passengers travelling without children, even if they have children at home, have very little patience for children.
 While I try not to let it bother me, I do try to make an effort to lessen their impact on their fellow passengers.
 This way, I know I have done everything I can to make the journey as pleasant as possible – if the kids have something else in mind, there isn’t much I am able to prevent it – just go with the flow and try to sooth them.

 Should kids board first or last?

 There are several pros and cons of each.